nscottnichols/starter-academic/content/publication/2016_adsorption-by-design/index.md

 summary: We design a framework for determining the close distance physics between a single uniaxially strained graphene sheet and adorption adatoms from long distance effects within the continuum limit.

 tags:
+- graphene
+- strained graphene
+- adsorption
-- Source Themes
+- Lennard-Jones
-featured: true
+featured: false

 # links:
 # - name: ""